1jour1vin

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Rated estate (2021 guide) 3*Stars (These represent the pinnacle of French winemaking.
+Rated estate (2021 guide): 3 stars (These represent the pinnacle of French winemaking.
 The finest terroirs cultivated by the greatest winemakers.
 Tasting their wine is always a magical experience)

 About the estate:

 More than any other winemaker in the Languedoc, Olivier Jullien commands the admiration and respect of his peers.
-From his vineyards on the terraces of Larzac, he is one of the leading architects of the revival of meticulous viticulture, exploring the interplay and nuances between diverse soils and the use of indigenous grape varieties.
-The sincerity of this visionary, who shuns competition, is reflected in his deep, approachable, and generous wines—wines that are distinctly southern in character due to the intensity and diversity of their flavors, rather than simply the ripeness of the grapes or their illusory richness in alcohol.
-Fresh, full-bodied reds, aged with meticulous precision, capable of shining for over fifteen years of aging, as well as a magnificent white wine that defies trends, make this estate a benchmark.
+From his vineyards on the terraces of Larzac, he is one of the leading architects of the revival of meticulous viticulture, exploring the interplay and nuances between diverse soil types and the use of indigenous grape varieties.
+The sincerity of this visionary, who shuns competition, is reflected in his deep, approachable, and generous wines—wines that are distinctly Southern in the intensity and diversity of their flavors, rather than simply in the ripeness of the grapes or their illusory alcohol content.
+Fresh, full-bodied reds, aged with meticulous precision and capable of shining for over fifteen years of aging, along with a magnificent white wine that defies trends, make this estate a benchmark.

 No rating available